Camilla butterflies are a black and white variety, typically found in the woodland of europe.

 Missouri Pit Bull Rescue makes no express or implied warranty, representation or promise to the age, health, breed, habits, disposition, behaviors, obedience, or safety of the dogs in our program.
 Our assessments are subjective, and based on information we receive when selecting the dogs for our program, as well as observations and reports from our volunteers and caretakers.
 Adopters understand that no one can predict how a dog will react under all circumstances and situations.

-Camilla was found as a stray several months by a good samaritan.
+Camilla was found as a stray by a good samaritan.
 She was pregnant, hungry and cold.
 The gentleman tried to bring her into his house but she was too afraid.
 He created a shelter for her under his deck and took care of her while she nursed her puppies.
 Unable to bring her into the house, he eventually took her to the city pound.
 Camilla was scared out of her mind and a plea was made for her rescue.